egeecagan/esh-ege-s-shell/README.md

     -   `exit`
     -   `builtins`
     -   `history [num]` (optional argument)
+- also in last commit i implemented signal handling now you can interrupt a process by using ctrl + c it will not stop the main shell process.

 > type `builtins` to see all built-in commands.
 > use `help <builtin>` for more information on a specific command.